• Skip to primary navigation

 Project Scope:

-A new hybrid electric internal combustion engine drive train which have been named Electrically Peaking Hybrid (ELPH) is being developed by a multidisciplinary team,led by Dr. Mark Ehsani in the Texas Applied Power Electronics Center of the department of electrical engineering at Texas A&M. This ELPH project includes development of designs, system components, laboratory test beds, computer models, and a crude prototype vehicle to demonstrate the ELPH concept.
+A new hybrid electric internal combustion engine drive train which has been named Electrically Peaking Hybrid (ELPH) is being developed by a multidisciplinary team, led by Dr. Mark Ehsani in the Texas Applied Power Electronics Center of the department of electrical engineering at Texas A&M. This ELPH project includes development of designs, system components, laboratory test beds, computer models, and a crude prototype vehicle to demonstrate the ELPH concept.

 My research focus is on the development of a system modeling and simulation tool for the ELPH Project.
 The simulation tool is a user friendly hybrid electric vehicle simulation package which involves the design, development, and integration of detailed component models and control schemes.
 We designed a set of standards and specifications for each developer to follow in coding, documenting, and testing their component models.
 Also integration standards were devised to allow easy integration of components into a system model.
 The simulation package is written in the MATLAB/SIMULINK simulation language.